Using bar codes to register work faster

 The order opens automatically after scanning the bar code

-When an employee presses the button “Click and scan the code” and scans the bar code of the particular operation, the order opens itself and it will be possible to start or finish work using a RFID key-fob or a bar coded ID .
+When an employee presses the button “Click and scan the code” and scans the bar code of the particular operation, the order opens itself.
+It will be possible to start or finish work using an RFID keyfob or a barcoded ID.

 Filter quickly tasks assigned to a particular production employee

-Description: From now on it’s enough to put RFID key-fob or scan a bar code, to narrow down the list of taskes assigned to a particular worker.
+Description: From now on, it’s enough to put an RFID key-fob or scan a bar code to narrow down the list of tasks assigned to a particular worker.

 Using bar codes to register start and stops in operations as well as check ins/ check outs

-Obviously you can use both solutions simultaniously – you can have connected to your computer bar code reader and RFID reader at the same time.
-It is even possible to clock everything using RFID readers at one production hall, and at the other use only the key-fobs.
+You can use both solutions simultaneously – you can have connected to your computer bar code reader and RFID reader at the same time.
+It is even possible to clock everything using RFID readers at one production hall and the other use only the key-fobs.

 How does clocking starts and stops of operations work with the bar codes?

-Everything works excatly the same as if you were using RFID key-fobs or cards – only instead of scanning a key-fob the reader scans the code from employee’s card.
+Everything works the same as if you were using RFID key-fobs or cards – only instead of scanning a key-fob, the reader scans the code from the employee’s card.